rokubop/serenade-sx-starter/sx/help/apps.md

 | *{{commands.apps.showCommands}}* | Show the commands for the focused app in the browser |
 | *{{commands.apps.showAllCommands}}* | Show all commands in the browser |
 | *{{commands.apps.showGlobalCommands}}* | Show all global commands in the browser |

+---

+You can change these command triggers in `src/sx-config.ts`